day8/re-frame/README.md

 (println @ratom3)    ;; ==> "World"    ;; ratom3 is automatically updated too.
 ```

-So, in FRP terms, a `reaction` will produce a "stream" of values (it is a Signal), accessible via the `ratom` it returns.
+So, in FRP terms, a `reaction` will produce a "stream" of values over time (it is a Signal), accessible via the `ratom` it returns.

 Okay, that was all important background information for what is to follow.
 Back to the diagram...